We are stuck

 ‘Maybe’, says Hanne laconically.

 ‘No, I am serious.
 I was always the sister who got everything as a gift.
-I studied well, had many friends, found a nice husband, had children – and she had to miss all of that.’
+I studied well.
+I had many friends.
+I found a nice husband.
+I had children.
+She had to miss all of that.’

 ‘It wasn’t roses and moonshine with you either.
 And even if she had, it didn’t give her the right to treat you like that.’

 “I don’t know… I just know I can’t seem to let it go.
-Every time I think ‘Now I’ve let it go’, but then I hear my mother say something she said or did, and then I suddenly feel furious again.’
+Every time I think ‘Now I’ve let it go’.
+Then I hear my mother say something she said or did.
+Suddenly, I feel furious again.’

 Hanne stops.